Ketoconazole Shampoo

 Frequently Asked Questions

-Can ketoconazole shampoo cause hair loss?
+Will ketoconazole shampoo help with hair loss?

 Dr. Ross Elledge